 LIFE, the three primary values, and the three secondary values create an integral system of values.

 Decisions made about LIFE are qualified by the other six values as the criteria for human decision-making.

-Equality reflects the Creator's generosity.
-God gave everyone the same inner resources to develop.
-God loves each person the same.
 Equality is inherent in the value of life - everyone's life is valuable.
+Equality is inherent in the value of life.
 We give equal value to each individual, and we would seek to provide more equitable opportunity to every individual to develop their innate potential, as we would our own.
 This is the value that empowers us to work together to improve our world.

 A Caveat for the primary value "Equality."
 The moral and ethical person is not naïve to assume that everyone else is moral and ethical.
-But until proven otherwise be authentic, genuine, ethical, and do practice and use its Expressed Ethics, page 35.
+But until proven otherwise, be authentic, genuine, ethical, and do practice and use the Expressed Ethics, page 33.
 It is unfortunate that we live in a hostile social environment where we seem to be constantly confronted with those who have chosen to be NON-human.
-Non-humanness can vary from short-changing us at the cash register to the extreme of kidnapping, rape, and death of a victim.
+Non-humanness can vary from short-changing us at the cash register, to the extreme of kidnapping, rape, and death of a victim.
 Do not tempt those who are NON-human to express their inhumanity to you!